Quicr/quicr-arch-spec/moq-arch.md

 # Introduction

-Recently new usecases have emerged requiring higher scalability of delivery for interactive realtime applications and much lower latency for streaming applications and a combination thereof.
-On one side are usecases such as normal web conferences wanting to distribute out to millions of viewers and allow viewers to instantly move to being a presenter.
+Recently new use cases have emerged requiring higher scalability of delivery for interactive realtime applications and much lower latency for streaming applications and a combination thereof.
+On one side are use cases such as normal web conferences wanting to distribute out to millions of viewers and allow viewers to instantly move to being a presenter.
 On the other side are usescases such as streaming a soccer game to millions of people including people in the stadium